Sarvam Thaala Mayam: Plot

 In the show while countering Nandu, Peter remembers different beats of instrumental music that he has learned from the world and applies all the beats in the mridangam which gives joy to the audience.
-With no option left, Mani decides to declare Peter as the winner in the show which constoned by Nandu.
+With no option left, Mani decides to declare Peter as the winner in the show which shocked Nandu.
 Later Iyer leaves the stage which makes Peter afraid that his teacher is angry with him for not following his strategy.
 But Iyer feels proud of him and happily claims Peter as his student.
 The film ends with Peter, now a celebrity, performing along with his teacher Iyer.